Hi, I’m Dejan Kovacevic!

 And on July 23, 2014, I started this thing.

 Maybe it was temporary insanity.
 Maybe it was all those nice things that others said at the launch while probably shaking their heads as soon as I’d look away.
 Maybe it was that I’m just a complete control freak and have always handled all different dimensions of this business and, thus, always had a vision for a sports news operation should run.

 I’ve saved the most important contributor for last: My wife Dali, in addition to being a phenomenal mother to our children — daughter Dara, 19, and son Marko, 15 — has done pretty much everything for this site other than write columns.
 And that’s no exaggeration.
 Since we launched, she’s run the business in totality, sold sponsorships, crafted our custom commerce platform, dealt directly with our subscribers (Dara’s now old enough to help!), taught herself how to design all our info-graphics, laid out and painted our offices at Highmark Stadium … and I’m probably leaving out a dozen more.

 It’s a family affair, something we talk about here a lot.

 It’s that way with our staff and even our readers, too.
-We’ve had countless subscriber meetups across the country — plus Canada and Brazil so far internationally, with Ireland to come! — and we’re proud to make our 2016 TV commercial slogan ‘Coverage That Connects’ carry real meaning:
+We’ve had countless subscriber meetups across the country — plus Canada, Brazil and Ireland! — and we’re proud to make our 2016 TV commercial slogan ‘Coverage That Connects’ carry real meaning: